What is enduro?

 Of course, your endurance also will be put to the test on the transfer sections, although the pace dictated by Stage opening hours is rather moderate.
 These are mostly gently sloping gravel roads.

 The entire route usually consists of 4-5 Stages and, in total, is about 30-40 km long with 1200-1500 m climbing.
-According to your suggestions, this year those basic stats will be provided on the website before each race.
+According to your suggestions, those basic stats will be provided on the website before each race.

 What bike should I have?